-EF660 Statistics and Quantitative Methods (2.50 cr.)
+EF660 Statistics and Quantitative Methods

 Introduces the basic concepts of statistics with emphasis on management applications.
 Students gain competence in applied statistics and in applying a statistical computer package to business analysis.
-Presents probability concepts and distributions; procedures for estimating measures of location and dispersion; establishing confidence intervals; statistical process control; acceptance sampling; and multivariate analysis including contingency analysis, analysis of variance, and regression.
+Presents probability concepts and distributions; procedures for estimating measures of location and dispersion; establishing confidence intervals; hypothesis testing; statistical process control; and multivariate analysis, including contingency analysis and regression.